ccsc-journal/ccsc-editor/docs/editors.md

 - copyright release form

 We do accept final manuscript submissions in Word doc.
-In this case, the regional editor either needs to reformat the submissions in Latex using the [formatting instructions](https://github.com/ccsc-journal/ccsc-editor/tree/master/paper_template)
+In this case, the regional editor needs to reformat the submissions in Latex using the [formatting instructions](https://github.com/ccsc-journal/ccsc-editor/tree/master/paper_template) We strongly recommend the regional editor to work with the authors directly on converting Word into LaTeX.

 The regional editor need to check the copyright release forms are filled out
 correctly: